xaviervia/tessellation/README.md

 6. Try clearing up the whole thing (?) it will be reseeded.

+## Project structure

+The file structure of the application is significant for the architecture: not because of a convention of how to name the file, Ruby on Rails style, but because hopefully the file and folder names themselves give already a good grasp of how the architecture works.
+One of my goals in general when maintaining a codebase is trying to achieve a file structure that:

+1. Follows naturally from the architecture.
+2. It's concise.
+3. Says something to the new developer about where and what things are.

 ## Core application logic

+The application logic is contained in the `src` folder and the `src/reducers` folder.
+In the `src` folder, for the application logic you can find:

+- `actions.js` contains the constant declarations for the action types.
+I'm using `Symbol`s because I wanted to try them out as action types, inspired in [Keith Cirkel's Metaprogramming in ES6: Symbol's and why they're awesome](https://www.keithcirkel.co.uk/metaprogramming-in-es6-symbols/).
+And it turned out great, but of course I've only tried it in Chrome, so it might not fly for a real application.

+  If they are though, Symbols are a great way of setting up these kind of "unique value" identifiers: since they are impossible to reproduce without a direct reference to the Symbol itself, the integrity of the action name is guaranteed, and there is no possibility of naming collisions. (it might still be confusing when debugging though).

+- `index.html` is the HTML entry point.
+[Sagui](https://github.com/saguijs/sagui) will configure webpack to load it with the corresponding `index.js`

+- `index.js` is the JavaScript entry point.
+It's the only place where the effects meet the store, and the place where the application wiring is done.
+Note that, unlike many React applications, the `index.js` is _not in charge or rendering_: this is because rendering the view is considered just another of the effects, and not a core part of the application (core !== important, core just means where the logic resides).

+- `lenses.js` is the only file that is, to some extent, a **Ramda** artifact.
+Ramda provides this really cool functionality for selecting values in nested object structures that is done via [`lensPath`](http://ramdajs.com/docs/#lensPath) functions, which combined with [`view`](http://ramdajs.com/docs/#view) and [`set`](http://ramdajs.com/docs/#set) make for great ways of querying and immutably setting values in a complex state object.
+I still haven't decided what to do with this file.

+- `selectors.js` contains the functions that make it easy to query the state blob.

+- `store.js` contains the initial state blob and the reducer, which is in turn built from all the high order reducers in `reducers/`.

+- `reducers/` contains files with each of the high order reducers.

+It's important to notice that, with the exception of `index.js` that has the streams, _all of the above mentioned as pure functions_.
+There is nothing weird going on in them, and any complexity is derived mostly from the complexity of the application functionality itself.
+I consider this one of the biggest achievements of this proposed architecture.

+> Note: the `reducers/debuggable.js` high order reducer is also not pure, but the intent of that reducer is just to introspect the state while in development, so it doesn't really count.

 The whole application state is contained in a single object blob, Redux-style.
 Actually, the whole architecture is heavily inspired by Redux, but with two core differences:

-- Not using Redux, to prove that the "single object" state approach goes beyond libraries and it's easily reproducible with any reactive programming library.
+- To prove that the "single object" state approach goes beyond libraries and it's easily reproducible with any reactive programming library, it's not using Redux.
-- Higher decoupling from the UI: Redux is originally meant to represent the data necessary to drive the UI, and the patterns that emerged around it reflect that intent.
-The thesis here is that the way Redux drives state actually applies to the management of any type of side effect, not just UI, and for that purpose I introduced a generalized wiring interface that, the thesis goes, can be used for _any_ side effect.
+- It is highly decoupled from the UI: Redux was originally meant to represent the data necessary to drive the UI, and the patterns that emerged around it reflect that intent.
+The thesis here is that the way Redux drives state can be used to manage any type of side effect, and for that purpose I introduced a generalized wiring interface that, the thesis goes, can be used for _any_ side effect.

 To emphasize the fact that the architecture is meant to be a generalization of Redux and not another Flux implementation (?), the nomenclature is slightly different:
 - `dispatch` is called `push` to represent the fact that the actual operation of dispatching an action is analogous to pushing into an array structure.
 As a matter of fact, it's pushing data into a stream that get's reduced on each addition – or `scan`ned in `flyd` lingo.